 Per number of days raw statistics

+THIS FUNCTION HAS BEEN DONE IN AUGUST 2013

 Awstats does not stored each days a user activity.
 To be able to supply “per number of days” statistics, specifics processes and database files have to be implemented outside Awstats.

 The idea is to analyze “raw” logs (like Awstats) and produce specific xml files beside the Awstats XML statistics files, for each product/page configured in the criteria configuration file (products and productConfig elements) and by year/month, and for the media (VSFTPD, WMS, Motu…).
-In MyOcean, it seems we don’t need these statistics for each product, we have to decide if we produce these statistics ontly for the “root” (high level products element) or for each product/page configured in the criteria configuration file (products and productConfig elements).
+The statistics relate only on “products” whose “dailyStats” attribute is set to true in the criteria configuration file (see “Criteria configuration file” in the [DA 8] document).
+We don’t need to compute them for each product (especially for Aviso project).
+The Perl script involved is analyseLogs.pl.
+By default if there is no input file attribute in the xslt element (logXsltConfig element), the input files are the awstats statistics files.
+In the case of “users per day” report, it shall be the “Per number of days” XML file.
+The Perl script transform.pl has been adapted.

+For VFSFTP and WMS, the criteria configuration files are generated: the Perl scripts buildConfFromVsftp.pl and buildConfFromWms.pl must changed to generate the dailyStats” attribute

 Note: the routine to read, extract fields from the logs file has already been built (from Awstats perl code): see DefinePerlParsingFormat function in buildConfFromVsftp.pl and buildConfFromWms.pl Perl scripts.

+There are two types of XML output files:

+Statistics by users’ IP ou DNS

+Statistics by users’ login, if login data exists in the Apache of FTP log files